 Read our profile on the United States government and media.

 WSAZ News Channel is owned by Gray Television, which operates 145 stations across the USA.
 Revenue is derived through sponsored content and advertising.

 Analysis / Bias

-In review, WSAZ News Channel provides news coverage for the Charleston-Huntington market as well as the surrounding areas, encompassing 61 counties.
-Local news is covered through reporters with minimal bias and often has video provided by the TV station: FBI agents searching area where remains were found.
-National news is provided through other Gray Television affiliates as well as the Associated Press.
+In review, WSAZ News Channel provides news coverage for the Charleston-Huntington market and the surrounding areas, encompassing 61 counties.
+Local news is covered by reporters with minimal bias and often has video provided by the TV station: FBI agents searching area where remains were found.
+The national news is provided through other Gray Television affiliates and the Associated Press.
 International news generally comes from CNN and the Associated Press.

 Overall, we rate WSAZ News Channel Least Biased based on the use of minimally loaded language and minimal editorializing.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 3/8/2020)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 3/8/2020) Updated (08/08/2022)

 Last Updated on August 8, 2022 by Media Bias Fact Check